kgeorgiou/ctf-writeups/runesec/cryptography/EveCodesBetter.md

 Decrypted Cookie Value: username=dev;first_name=developer;last_name=developer;is\__admin=\__False\__;status=0;_environment=\__True\__;is_the_username_enabled=yes;loggedin=1;
 --\>

+- The cookie ciphertext in the page's source code is stored in our browser as well.

-- We notice 5e72ac7a72f2100c is repeated twice in the string.
+- We notice 5e72ac7a72f2100c is repeated twice in the ciphertext.

 - Looking up "cryptography we can see the penguin" we quickly find out about ECB encryption - and about its weakness.

 - ECB operates - usually - on blocks of either 8 or 16 bytes.
 The ciphertext we have at hand seems to be using blocks of 8 bytes.

 - ECB's weakness explains our 1st observation.
 5e72ac7a72f2100c in the cipher text maps to "username" in plaintext.
 Because it's ECB, if we split the plain text in blocks of 8 bytes, any blocks that have the same value in the plaintext, they will have the same value in the ciphertext as well.
 That's the case with 5e72ac7a72f2100c -> username.

+- If we edit the ciphertext in our browser and send a request to the server, we get back the plaintext of whatever we sent.
+We have an Oracle at hand.
+Maybe we can use this to gather information and trick the cookie into thinking we're admin.

+- Maybe we could re-write the decrypted cookie plaintext and change `is__admin=__False__` to `is__admin=__True__`, encrypt it, and send the ciphertext to the server.
+There's one (huge) caveat: we don't have the key.

 ## Exploitation
 Let's break both the ciphertext and tha plain text in blocks of 8 bytes: